05/07/2018 0 Comments

 If your old cat doesn’t seem to be antagonizing the new one (beneath the door to its isolated room, for example), it’s time to make an introduction.
 Try letting them meet for the first time through a screen door.
 This will let you gauge their initial reaction.
 If all goes well, within the next week you can let them meet face to face.
 They likely won’t take to each other at first, but as long as one isn’t trying to bully the other, you’re in good shape.
 Slowly but surely, your cats will get used to each other’s company.

-If you’re looking for a cat clinic in Toronto, visit the walk-in clinic at Brimley Lawrence Animal Clinic.
+If you’re looking for a cat clinic in Toronto, visit the walk-in clinic at Bellamy-Lawrence Animal Hospital.
 Visit us here for more information regarding our services.